 As a victim advocate, forensic degree holders work with victims of crimes and survivors of traumatic events like domestic violence, sexual assault, or other violent crimes.
 They use their knowledge of psychology and understanding of the law to help them understand his or her case and legal rights and the legal process.

 Forensic psychologists work closely with law firms to help provide consultations, evaluate witness testimony, select juries, providing consultations.
-They provide insights on which jurors to select for a particular case on the basis of their research of potential jurors, the case, and its social ramifications.
+They provide insights on which jurors to select for a particular case based on their research of potential jurors, the case, and its social ramifications.